LovesTha/LovesTha.github.io/_posts/2015-07-10-ramblings.markdown

 had enough time for them with how much mtg I was playing.
 Another factor in this upswing is that the church we have joined in Ringwood, [UrbanLife][4], runs a month board game night: [UrbanGamer][5].

-### Board Games With L
+### Board Games With Lierin

-L and I are also enjoying playing some board games at home by our selves.
+Lierin and I are also enjoying playing some board games at home by our selves.
 We have been having trouble finding awesome games for 2 players, [Foursite][6] has been a hit but we are getting into a new favourite of mine: [Smash Up][7].